MY APPROACH

 It requires honesty, effort, and a willingness to look inward, sometimes at things you’ve spent a long time avoiding.

-That said, I deeply believe deeply that the energy you put into therapy is worth it every time.
+That said, I deeply believe that the energy you put into therapy is worth it every time.